tinemakovecki/chat_client/README.md

 ## Side features

-* possible to enable parrot and prime number counting robots if you are very bored
+* user nickname is adjustable even when logged into the server
-* user nickname is adjustable also when logged into the server
+* message recipient can be selected from a list of active users by clicking
-* message recipient can be selected by clicking from a list of active users
+* if you are very bored it is possible to enable parrot and prime number counting robots

 ## Known issues

-The chat client uses the deprecated "jackson.databind.util.ISO8601DateFormat" for date managment, however the format is also used by connected server, therfore it was not changed.
+The chat client uses the deprecated "jackson.databind.util.ISO8601DateFormat" for date managment, however the format is also used by connected server, therefore it was not changed.